-- 1. Click Settings to open the Settings control panel. - 2.
-Adjust the controls as needed for your signal or test.
-For example, use the Freq & Span tab to set frequency and span.
-Most of the control panels have tabs that provide easy access to other related controls.
-(See page 32, Quick Tip.) - You can change the appearance of the display screen in the Prefs tab.
+1. Click Settings to open the Settings control panel.

+- 3. You can change the appearance of the display screen in the Prefs tab.
 Not all of the following controls apply to every display.
 Some displays have additional controls not described here. - To turn on or off the graticule, select the Show graticule check box. - To turn on or off the marker readout, select the Show Marker readout in graph check box. - To turn on or off the trace legend, select the Show trace legend check box.
-The trace legend includes information on the trace number, detection, and function (such as average) for each trace on screen. - To turn on or off the parameter readouts. select the Showparameter readouts check box.
+The trace legend includes information on the trace number, detection, and function (such as average) for each trace on screen. - To turn on or off the parameter readouts. select the Show parameter readouts check box.
 This reports the time to create and display the sweep of the spectrum analyzer.
 It includes the entire sweep plus any retrace time.
 When trace averaging is activated, the sweep reports the time for individual traces while collecting the averages, and reports the time for the entire averaged trace when averaging is complete.